sebastiansternberg/Legitimacy_Replication_Code/README.md

 # Legitimacy_Replication_Code
 Replication Code for Legitimacy Paper

-This repository contains the necessary code for the  paper XY
+This repository contains the necessary code for the  paper The Legitimacy-Conferring Capacity of Constitutional Courts: Evidence From a Comparative Survey Experiment forthcoming in the EJPR.

 # German Internet Panel Acccess: